kryptokrona/kryptokrona-docs/guides/Forking-TurtleCoin.md

 const uint64_t mixinZeroDisabledHeight = CryptoNote::parameters::MIXIN_LIMITS_V2_HEIGHT;
 ```

-To determine at what block height a mixin of zero gets disabled.
+To determine what block height a mixin of zero gets disabled.
 In TurtleCoin's case, this was disabled at block 620k,
-but being a new network you have the advantage of being able to disable a mixin of zero much earlier,
+but being a new network, you have the advantage of being able to disable a mixin of zero much earlier,
 or even from the launch of your network.

-Again, this is only a client side limitation.
+Again, this is only a client-side limitation.
-Ensure you have set your mixin limits in `CryptoNoteConfig.h` to enforce mixin on a network level.
+Ensure you have set your mixin limits in `CryptoNoteConfig.h` so that the network will enforce the mixin limits.
+Any ideas you always want to happen, need to be done at the network level, else custom daemons/wallets etc. can be written to avoid those ideas/limits.

-If you want to allow zero mixin, then `mixinZeroDisabledHeight` has no effect.
+If you want to allow zero mixins, then `mixinZeroDisabledHeight` does nothing.

 - ```
   const bool mixinZeroDisabled = true;